open5e/open5e/content/srd/magic-items.md

 handkerchief.
 It unfolds into a circular sheet 6 feet in diameter.

-You can use an action to unfold and place the *well of many worlds* on a solid surface, whereupon it creates a two-­‐‑way portal to another world or plane of existence.
+You can use an action to unfold and place the *well of many worlds* on a solid surface, whereupon it creates a two-­way portal to another world or plane of existence.
 Each time the item opens a portal, the GM decides where it leads.
 You can use an action to close an open portal by taking hold of the edges of the cloth and folding it up.
 Once *well of many